Alcantara98/Simple_JS_Projects/README.md

 # codecademy
-project from codecademy for learning JS.
+Projects from codecademy for learning JS.
 Encountered the Async nature of JS.